natescode/natescode.com/content/posts/two-crystal-ball-problem.md

 The ideal solution comes from understanding that as we check the top of each section, we have already dropped for each previous section.

 For example, if we jump by 10 each time then at floor 30 we have already jumped 2 times, 10,20.
 If the ball breaks we still have to check 10 places, 21-30 which make our total 12, not 10.
 Ideally that number would be consistent.
+We need to find an equalibrium.
 We would jump by 10 then by 9 because then we'd have a max of 10 jumps.
 We can try this but 10 doesn't quite work.
 We end at 55.
 So we need a bigger number.
 55 is the sum of 1 to 10.
 We could manually find that 14 + 13 + 12 + 11.. is 104 which is enough!
 But as computer scientists, we should look for the generalized solution.

 <!-- $$10,19,27,34,40,45,49,52,54,55$$ -->